 -

 Actual dollars (also called current or nominal dollars).
-The amount of money that will actually change hands at the future date.
+The money that will actually change hands at the future date.
 Purchasing power varies year-to-year because of inflation.

 -